 Safety and Security

 The residence halls at Salem State have either 24-hour security desks or are locked 24/7 (at the Bates Complex) and are staffed with trained desk receptionists, resident assistants, and resident directors.
-Salem State has a comprehensive campus police department located on campus that is dedicated to fostering a safe environment in which students can live and study.
+Salem State has a comprehensive university police department located on campus that is dedicated to fostering a safe environment in which students can live and study.